 Vulvovaginitis refers to inflammation and irritation of the vulva and vagina.
-It is a common condition often affecting girls between the ages of 3 and 10 years.
+It is a common condition affecting girls between 3 and 10 years old.
+The skin and mucosa in this area are sensitive and thin in young girls.
+The vagina is more prone to colonisation and infection with bacteria spread from faeces.

 - Use of chemicals or soaps in cleaning the area